Skip to content

 Storage Provider Plugins

 Every asset Pipelex persists — a generated image, an uploaded document, a payload blob — is written through a single storage provider set on the hub at boot.
-Which provider that is comes entirely from data: one config field, storage_config.method, names a backend, and a storage plugin is what teaches Pipelex how to build the provider for that method.
+Which provider that is comes entirely from data: one config field, runtime.storage.method, names a backend, and a storage plugin is what teaches Pipelex how to build the provider for that method.

 Core names no storage backend by import or by string.
 The built-in providers (local, in_memory, s3, gcp) are a plugin too — the always-on StoragePlugin — riding the exact same seam an out-of-tree pipelex-storage-<backend> package would.
 This page documents that seam, the factory contract a plugin registers, and how to write one.